YDK-Solutions/ydk/sdk/cpp/core/docsgen/api/edit_operations.rst

   // Set the key
   afi_safi->afi_safi_name = L3VpnIpv4UnicastIdentity();

-  // Set the operation to delete, which will delete this instance of the address family afi_safi->operation = YOperation::delete_;
+  // Set the filter to delete, which will delete this instance of the address family afi_safi->filter = YFilter::delete_;

   //Append the list instance to afi-safis's afi-safi field bgp.global->afi_safis->afi_safi.push_back(afi_safi);